DhruvSkyy/DhruvSkyy.github.io/_posts/2021-01-31-first-post.md

 ---
 layout: post
-title: How I made this Site
+title: How I made this site
 excerpt_separator:  <!--more-->
 ---

-### How I made this Site

 I used to use Wordpress but I found Jekyll a lot more practical/ useful as I progressed in Web Design.